ashleyfalconsantana/eco-energy-predictor/README.md

 # eco-energy-predictor
-My first personal Python + ML project!
-This is to help predict energy usage to reduce waste and save money.
+A Python project that uses machine learning to forecast energy usage.
+The goal is to help identify patterns in consumption so efficiency can be improved and costs can be lowered.

 ## Introduction:
 *About this project.*